tekknolagi/tekknolagi.github.com/_posts/2025-08-10-compiling-a-lisp-12.md

 <span data-nosnippet>
 *[first](/blog/compiling-a-lisp-0/)* -- *[previous](/blog/compiling-a-lisp-11/)*
 </span>

+*EDIT: /u/thunderseethe correctly points out that this is closure conversion, not lambda lifting, so I have adjusted the post title from "lambda lifting" to "closure conversion" accordingly.
+Thanks!*

 I didn't think this day would come, but I picked up the [Ghuloum tutorial][tutorial] (PDF) again and I got a little bit further.
 There's just